Peripheral arterial disease (PAD)

 Having poorly-controlled diabetes can also make your PAD symptoms worse and raise your chances of developing other forms of CVD.

-It's important to manage your diabetes properly, which may involve lifestyle changes – such as reducing the amount of sugar and fat in your diet and taking medications to lower your blood sugar level.
+It's important to manage your diabetes properly, which may involve lifestyle changes.
+These can include having a healthy, balanced diet and taking medicines to lower your blood sugar level.

-Different medications can be used to treat the underlying causes of PAD, while also reducing your risk of developing another CVD.
+Different medicines can be used to treat the underlying causes of PAD, while also reducing your risk of developing another CVD.

-Some people may only need to take one or two of the medications discussed below, while others may need all of them.
+Some people may only need to take 1 or 2 of these medicines, while others may need to take several.

 Statins